real-alexei/pyvend/README.md

-# pyvend&mdash;thin Vend API wrapper for Python
+# pyvend is a thin Vend API wrapper for Python

 ## Usage